What is the property market like in Nueva Andalucia right now?

 The main risks are rising interest rates in Europe and potential oversupply of luxury villas.
 However, Marbella’s land scarcity and demand from international buyers mitigate these risks.

 Economic slowdowns may cool transaction volume but are unlikely to trigger price declines.
-Investors should focus on prime locations with good rental potential to maximize resilience.
+Investors should focus on prime locations with good rental potential to maximize resilience, especially when reviewing broader investment opportunities in Nueva Andalucia property.

 FAQ